tlamoureux24/venus-os_dbus-serialbattery/docs/docs/faq/index.md

 * Cheap USB Hubs: Make sure you are using a qualitative USB Hub with enough power.
 * Raspberry Pi: Do not use a charger for powering the Raspberry Pi.
 Instead buy a power supply with enough power.

+## Why do I have a high CPU usage after installing the driver?

+The driver polls a lot of data every second (for most BMS), which also has to be elaborated.
+Additionaly the more BMS and USB to serial adapter you have connected, the bigger the load.
+If your system cannot handle this and reboots often (check with `uptime`), try to set the `POLL_INTERVAL` in the `config.ini` to `2` and then increase this value by one, until the CPU overload is fixed.
+Keep in mind, that the battery data is then refreshed less often and the system can become unstable.

 ## How can I reset the SOC to 100%?

 See the SOC sections on the [features page](../general/features.md#soc-reset-voltage).